- Success with Brassicas | Advice on Timing, Temperature, Fertility & Watering

 DIRECT SEEDING: Sow 3-4 seeds 12" apart, 1/2" deep, rows 24-36" apart, thinning to one plant in each group.

 SPLITTING: Early varieties may split or burst at maturity or from rapid new growth if rain or heavy irrigation follows a dry spell.
 Splitting may be partially avoided by slowing a plant's growth.
 To accomplish this, cultivate close to plants to sever some of the root system, or by slightly twisting the plant.

 INSECT PESTS: Repel flea beetles and root maggots on young seedlings by covering with floating row covers from day of planting.
-Treat flea beetles with pyrethrin or azadirachtin if heavy pressure is observed.
+Treat flea beetles with insecticides such as pyrethrin or azadirachtin if heavy pressure is observed.
 For cabbage worms and loopers, use Bacillus thuringiensis (Bt).
 Cutworm prevention: Cultivate soil 2-4 weeks before planting to work in cover crops and destroy weeds.

 HARVEST AND STORAGE: Relatively young heads (still green and actively growing) store best.
-Ideal conditions are 32°F/0°C, at 95-98% relative humidity, with good air circulation.
+Ideal conditions are 32°F (0°C), at 95-98% relative humidity, with good air circulation.
 Store only disease-free heads.